DramaVibe

 Usually romance first, but revenge, betrayal, and family politics often sit right beside it.
 That mix is what makes the genre so sticky.

-DramaVibe has a growing second-chance lane with the first 3 episodes free on every series.
+DramaVibe has a growing second-chance lane with free episodes on every series.
 You will also see the trope all over DramaBox and ReelShort.

 Rebirth, betrayal, hidden identity, secret baby, all-too-late regret, and contract marriage are frequent neighboring tropes.